-Under the Swiss Code of Obligations (the "CO"), a shareholder has a right to inspect the share register with respect to his or her own shares and otherwise to the extent necessary to exercise his or her shareholder rights.
+Under the Swiss Code of Obligations (the "CO"), a shareholder has a right to inspect the share register with respect to its own shares and otherwise to the extent necessary to exercise its shareholder rights.
 No other person has a right to inspect the share register.
 Our books and correspondence may be inspected with the express authorization of the general meeting of shareholders or by resolution of the board of directors and subject to the safeguarding of our business secrets and other legitimate interests.